St Nicholas CE Primary School

 Academy Status and the Vale Academy Trust

 On October 1st 2014 St Nicholas CE Primary School became an academy and joined the Vale Academy Trust (VAT).
 The VAT consists of King Alfred’s Academy, Charlton Primary School, Millbrook Primary School, Wantage CE Primary School and St James CE Primary School, East Hanney.
-Simon Spiers (pictured below with St Nicholas pupils) is Chief Executive of the VAT and heads a team of head teachers and staff committed to providing the highest standard of education possible to all children and young people in the Wantage and Grove area.
+Richard Evans is Chief Executive of the VAT and heads a team of head teachers and staff committed to providing the highest standard of education possible to all children and young people in the Wantage and Grove area.

 Children are admitted in line with the Oxfordshire County Council schools admissions policy.
 Children who are four years old (Reception children) enter school in the September of the academic year that they will become five.

 8.45am children arrive at school

 3pm end of school day

 Reception class parents and children arrive at the Reception class from 8.45am to ‘hand over’ the children to our Reception staff.